kvenkatamanasa/Payment-Failure-Recovery-Agent/README.md

 Recovery Decision
 ```

-Therefore, the Failure Scenario field is **only used for simulation and testing in the current academic version**.
+Therefore, the Failure Scenario field is **only a simulation and testing mechanism in the current academic version**.

 ---